General information about soldering. Solders and fluxes

 Fluxes

-Fluxes dissolve and remove oxides and contaminants from the surface of the solder joint.
-In addition, during soldering, they protect the surface of the heated metal and molten solder from oxidation.
-All this contributes to an increase in solder spreadability and, consequently, to an improvement in soldering quality.
-The flux is chosen depending on the properties of the metals or alloys being joined by soldering and the solder used, as well as on the soldering method.
-Flux residues, especially active ones, and the products of its decomposition must be removed immediately after soldering, as they contaminate the joints and are corrosion centers.
-When installing electrical and radio equipment, rosin and fluxes are most widely used, prepared on its basis with the addition of inactive substances - alcohol, glycerin and even turpentine.
-Rosin is not hygroscopic, it is a good dielectric, so its unremoved residue does not pose a danger to the solder joint.
-Data on the fluxes most commonly used in amateur practice are given in the tables.
+Fluxes dissolve and remove oxides and contaminants from the surface of the soldered joint.
+In addition, during soldering they protect the surface of the heated metal and the molten solder from oxidation.
+All this helps to increase the spreadability of solder, and therefore improve the quality of soldering.
+The flux is selected depending on the properties of the metals or alloys being joined by soldering and the solder used, as well as on the soldering method.
+Remains of flux, especially active flux, and its decomposition products must be removed immediately after soldering, as they contaminate the joints and are sources of corrosion.
+When installing electrical and radio equipment, the most widely used are rosin and fluxes prepared on its basis with the addition of inactive substances - alcohol, glycerin and even turpentine.
+Rosin is not hygroscopic and is a good dielectric, so its unremoved residue does not pose a danger to the solder joint.
+Data on fluxes most often used in amateur practice are given in the tables.

 Inactive (acid-free) fluxes

-Zinc chloride (saturated solution) - 3.7; technical vaseline - 85; distilled water - the rest (flux paste) The same when, by the nature of the work, it is more convenient to use paste Also
+Zinc chloride (saturated solution) - 3.7; technical petroleum jelly - 85; distilled water - the rest (flux paste) The same thing when, due to the type of work, it is more convenient to use paste Same

-Zinc chloride - 1.4; glycerin - 3; ethyl alcohol - 40; distilled water - the rest Soldering nickel, platinum and its alloys Also
+Zinc chloride - 1.4; glycerin - 3; ethyl alcohol - 40; distilled water - the rest Soldering of nickel, platinum and its alloys Same

-Rosin - 24; zinc chloride - 1; ethyl alcohol - rest Soldering non-ferrous and precious metals (including gold), critical parts made of ferrous metals Acetone flush
+Rosin - 24; zinc chloride - 1; ethyl alcohol - the rest Soldering of non-ferrous and precious metals (including gold), critical parts made of ferrous metals Washing with acetone

-Rosin - 16; zinc chloride - 4; technical vaseline - 80 (flux paste) The same, for obtaining joints of increased strength, but only parts of a simple configuration that does not impede washing Also
+Rosin - 16; zinc chloride - 4; technical petroleum jelly - 80 (flux paste) The same, for obtaining connections of increased strength, but only parts of a simple configuration that does not complicate washing Same

 Soldering aluminum with POS solders

-It is difficult, but still possible, if the tin-lead solder contains at least 50% tin (POS 50, POS 61, POS 90).
+Difficult, but still possible if the tin-lead solder contains at least 50% tin (POS 50, POS 61, POS 90).
 Mineral oil is used as a flux.
-Best results are obtained when using alkaline oil (for cleaning weapons after shooting).
-Satisfactory soldering quality is provided by mineral oil for sewing machines and precision mechanisms.
-A flux is applied to the place of soldering and the aluminum surface under a layer of oil is cleaned with a scraper or a knife blade to remove the oxide film that is always present on the aluminum surface.
+The best results are obtained when using alkaline oil (for cleaning the weapon after shooting).
+Satisfactory soldering quality is ensured by mineral oil for sewing machines and precision mechanisms.
+Flux is applied to the soldering site and the surface of the aluminum under the oil layer is cleaned with a scraper or a knife blade to remove the oxide film that is always present on the surface of the aluminum.
 Solder with a well-heated soldering iron.
-For soldering thin aluminum, a soldering iron power of 50 W is sufficient, for aluminum with a thickness of 1 mm or more, a power of 90 W is more desirable.
-When soldering aluminum with a thickness of more than 2 mm, the place to be soldered must be preheated with a soldering iron and only then the flux should be applied.
+For soldering thin aluminum, a soldering iron power of 50 W is sufficient; for aluminum 1 mm thick or more, a power of 90 W is desirable.
+When soldering aluminum with a thickness of more than 2 mm, the soldering area must be preheated with a soldering iron and only then apply flux.

 The corrosion resistance of solder joints made with these solders is somewhat lower than those made with tin-lead solders.
 The flux is a mixture of oleic acid and lithium iodide.
-Lithium iodide (2-3 g) is placed in a test tube or flask and 20 ml (about 20 g) of oleic acid are added (from 5 to 17% lithium iodide.)
-The mixture is slightly heated by lowering the test tube into hot water and stirred until the salt is completely dissolved.
-Ready flux is poured into clean glassware and cooled.
-If an aqueous lithium salt is used, then when it dissolves, a layer of an aqueous mixture descends to the bottom of the test tube, and the flux floats up and is carefully drained.
-Before soldering, the tip of a well-heated soldering iron (the temperature of the tip should be about 270-350 ° C) is cleaned and tinned with solder using pure rosin.
-The parts to be joined are wetted with flux, tinned and soldered.
-After cooling, the flux residues are removed with a swab from a cloth dipped in alcohol, acetone or gasoline, and the seam is covered with a protective varnish.
-The flux during the soldering process does not emit toxic.and..substances with a pungent odor.
-It is easily washed off with soap and water from the fabric and skin of the hands.
+Lithium iodide (2-3 g) is placed in a test tube or flask and 20 ml (about 20 g) of oleic acid is added (the flux can contain from 5 to 17% lithium iodide.)
+The mixture is slightly heated by immersing the test tube in hot water and stirred until the salt is completely dissolved.
+The finished flux is poured into a clean glass container and cooled.
+If an aqueous lithium salt is used, then when it is dissolved, a layer of the aqueous mixture is lowered to the bottom of the test tube, and the flux floats to the surface and is carefully poured off.
+Before soldering, the tip of a well-heated soldering iron (tip temperature should be about 270-350 °C) is cleaned and tinned with solder, using clean rosin.
+The surfaces of the parts to be joined are moistened with flux, tinned and soldered.
+After cooling, the remaining flux is removed with a cloth swab soaked in alcohol, acetone or gasoline, and the seam is covered with a protective varnish.
+During the soldering process, flux does not emit toxic or pungent odor substances.
+It is easily washed off from fabric and skin with soap and water.

-It can be carried out by soldering POS 61, POS 50 (worse - POS 40) using a flux of the following composition (in grams): vaseline - 100, zinc chloride powder -.
+It can be done by soldering POS 61, POS 50 (worse -, POS 40) using flux of the following composition (in grams): petroleum jelly - 100, zinc chloride powder -.
 7, glycerin - 5.
-The flux is prepared in a porcelain mortar, in which petroleum jelly is placed, and then added, stirring well until a homogeneous mass is obtained, sequentially zinc chloride and glycerin.
-The surfaces to be joined are carefully cleaned with a sandpaper and wiped with a cotton swab dipped in a 10% alcohol solution of copper chloride, flux is applied, tinned, and only then soldered.
+The flux is prepared in a porcelain mortar, into which Vaseline is placed, and then zinc chloride and glycerin are added, mixing well until a homogeneous mass is obtained.
+The surfaces to be joined are thoroughly cleaned with sandpaper and wiped with a cotton swab soaked in a 10% alcohol solution of copper chloride, flux is applied, tinned and only then soldered.

-Soldering of steels plated with zinc or cadmium is possible with tin-lead solders with a soldering iron using zinc chloride as a flux (clause 10.13).
-Soldering with rosin fluxes does not give a quality connection.
+Soldering of steels galvanized with zinc or cadmium is possible with tin-lead solders using a soldering iron using zinc chloride as a flux (clause 10.13).
+Soldering with rosin fluxes does not provide a high-quality connection.

-When soldering at home, solder is usually collected and applied with a soldering iron.
-It is extremely difficult to control the amount of molten solder carried by a soldering iron: it depends on the melting temperature of the solder, the temperature and cleanliness of the tip, and other factors.
-It is not excluded in this case that drops of molten solder will get on the conductors, the housings of the elements, the insulation, which sometimes leads to undesirable consequences.
+When soldering at home, solder is usually picked up and applied with a soldering iron.
+It is extremely difficult to control the amount of molten solder transferred by a soldering iron: it depends on the melting temperature of the solder, the temperature and cleanliness of the tip, and other factors.
+It is possible that drops of molten solder will get on conductors, element housings, and insulation, which sometimes leads to undesirable consequences.
 You have to work extremely carefully and accurately, and yet it can be difficult to achieve good soldering quality.
-Soldering can be made easier and improved by using solder paste.
-To prepare the paste, grind the solder with a file with a large notch (the fine one is clogged with solder) and mix the sawdust with an alcohol-rosin flux.
-The amount of solder in the paste is selected empirically.
-If the paste is too thick, alcohol is added to it.
-Store the paste in a tightly sealed container.
-The paste is applied to the place of soldering with the necessary doses with a metal spatula.
+You can make soldering easier and improve it using solder paste.
+To prepare the paste, grind the solder with a file with a large notch (fine ones are clogged with solder) and mix the sawdust with alcohol-rosin flux.
+The amount of solder in the paste is selected experimentally.
+If the paste turns out to be too thick, alcohol is added to it.
+The paste should be stored in a tightly sealed container.
+The paste is applied to the soldering site in the required doses with a metal spatula.
 The use of solder paste, in addition, avoids overheating of small parts and semiconductor devices.

-It is indispensable for splicing conductors, tubes, rods, when it is not possible to use an electric soldering iron.
-To make "solder tape", you must first prepare a paste of solder chips, rosin, and petroleum jelly.
-The paste is applied in a thin even layer on a calico tape.
-The place of soldering is wrapped in one layer with a “soldering tape”, moistened with gasoline or kerosene and set on fire.
-It is advisable to tin the pre-joined surfaces.
+Indispensable when splicing conductors, tubes, rods, when it is not possible to use an electric soldering iron.
+To make "soldering tape", you must first prepare a paste of solder filings, rosin and petroleum jelly.
+The paste is applied in a thin, even layer onto the calico tape.
+The soldering area is wrapped in one layer with “soldering tape”, moistened with gasoline or kerosene and set on fire.
+It is advisable to tin the pre-connected surfaces.

-It is often necessary to solder a wire to a metal part that is difficult to solder: stainless steel, chromium, nickel, aluminum alloys, etc. In such cases, the following method can be used to ensure reliable electrical and mechanical contact.
-The part at the point of connection of the wire is thoroughly cleaned of dirt and oxides and degreased.
+It is often necessary to solder a wire to a part made of a metal that is difficult to solder: stainless steel, chromium, nickel, aluminum alloys, etc. In such cases, the following method can be used to ensure reliable electrical and mechanical contact.
+The part where the wire is connected is thoroughly cleaned of dirt and oxides and degreased.
 The tinned end of the wire is dipped in BF-2 glue and pressed to the junction with the tip of a heated soldering iron for 5-6 s.
-After cooling, 1-2 drops of epoxy glue are applied to the contact point and dried until completely hardened.
+After cooling, apply 1-2 drops of epoxy glue to the contact area and dry until completely hardened.

 Welding instead of soldering

-Electric welding significantly reduces the time spent on installation work, provides connections that can withstand high-temperature heating, does not require solders, fluxes, pre-tinning, allows you to connect conductors from metals and alloys that are difficult to solder, such as wires of electric heaters.
-For welding, it is necessary to have a source of direct or alternating current with a voltage of 6-30 V, providing a current of at least 1 A. The electrode for welding is a graphite rod from used KBS batteries or others, sharpened at an angle of 30-40 °.
-As an electrode holder, you can use a probe from an ammeter voltmeter with a crocodile tip.
-In places of future welding, pre-stripped conductors are twisted with a bundle and connected to one of the poles of the current source.
-An electrode connected to the other pole of the current source heats up the place to be welded.
-The molten metal forms a drop-shaped compound.
+Electric welding significantly reduces the time spent on installation work, produces connections that can withstand high-temperature heating, does not require solders, fluxes, or pre-tinning, and allows you to connect conductors made of metals and alloys that are difficult to solder, for example, wires of electric heating devices.
+For welding, you must have a source of direct or alternating current with a voltage of 6-30 V, providing a current of at least 1 A. The electrode for welding is a graphite rod from used KBS batteries or others, sharpened at an angle of 30-40°.
+As an electrode holder, you can use a probe from an ampere-voltmeter with a crocodile tip.
+In places of future welding, pre-stripped conductors are twisted into a bundle and connected to one of the poles of the current source.
+An electrode connected to the other pole of the current source heats up the area to be welded.
+The molten metal forms a teardrop-shaped compound.
 As the graphite burns out during operation, the electrode should be sharpened.
-With the acquisition of the skill, welding is clean, without scale.
+With the acquisition of skill, welding turns out clean, without scale.
 It is necessary to work in light-protective glasses.

-Soldering with a soldering iron is one of the most common and simple soldering methods, but it has two significant limitations.
-Firstly, a soldering iron can only be soldered with low-melting (soft) solders, and secondly, they cannot (or, in any case, it is difficult) to solder massive parts with a large heat sink - due to the impossibility of heating them to the melting temperature of the solder.
-The latter limitation is overcome by heating the part to be soldered with an external heat source - a gas burner, an electric or gas stove, or in some other way - but this complicates the soldering process.
+Soldering with a soldering iron is one of the most common and simplest soldering methods, but it has two significant limitations.
+Firstly, a soldering iron can only be soldered with low-melting (soft) solders, and secondly, it cannot (or, in any case, is difficult) to solder massive parts with a large heat sink - due to the impossibility of heating them to the melting temperature of the solder.
+The last limitation is overcome by heating the part to be soldered with an external heat source - a gas burner, electric or gas stove, or some other method - but this complicates the soldering process.

 Before you solder with a soldering iron, you need to get everything you need.
 The main tools and materials without which soldering is impossible include the soldering iron itself, solder and flux.